Navalny (2022): A Movie Review

 Image © CNN Films

 Navalny prompted me to stop what I was doing, and write about it with a sense of urgency.
 I love when that happens.
-It is a documentary with impact.
-It leaves you feeling clear about things that can’t just be looked up on Google, or consumed through social media.
-For me, these are some of the best qualities of non-fiction films.
+It is a documentary with impact, leaving its viewer feeling clear on the kind of things that can’t be looked up on Google or consumed through social media.

-So it will have flown under the radar for many, which I can only describe as un asco.
-It deserves more public discourse than Don’t Look Up got last December.
-Except for Fire of Love (which belongs in some special category of its own, it is so mesmerising) it is the best documentary I have seen this year.
-It is the most relevant documentary I have seen for a long time.
+So it will have flown under the radar for many.
+Which is a shame.
+It deserves more attention and public discourse than Don’t Look Up got last December, for example — and that was a movie I quite enjoyed.
+Except for Fire of Love, which belongs in a special category of its own, it is so mesmerising, it is the best documentary I have seen this year.

 If you aren’t going to watch many documentaries this year, watch this one.
 Fire of Love is great, but it can be enjoyed at any time.
-This one should be watched now, as the Russo-Ukrainian War continues and the Russian invasion kills more each day — including civilian targets, child casualties, and reports of people with disabilities (including children) being used as human shields.
+This one should be watched now, as the Russo-Ukrainian War continues and the Russian invasion kills more each day, including civilian targets, child casualties, and reports of people with disabilities (including children) being used as human shields.

 Alexei Navalny is a leader of the non-systemic opposition (read: “real” opposition) in Russia who built traction, support, and fame as a bold and uncompromising Putin critic.
 You may remember him as the man in the news who was poisoned by the Novichok nerve agent in August 2020, lucky to survive after an embattled emergency evacuation to Berlin for medical attention.

-Canadian Daniel Roher directs, with filming starting shortly after Navalny came out of the coma.
+Canadian Daniel Roher directs, with filming starting shortly after Navalny came out of his coma.
 It continued right through to the moment he flew back to Russia, where he was arrested on arrival, and remains in jail there today.

 The film crew were next to him at border control as he was arrested, so the film covers an important timespan in its entirety, between recovering from the assassination attempt and being thrown in jail.